LindaOtt/1dv610_L2/README.md

 # Login_1DV608
 Interface repository for 1DV608 assignment 2 and 4

+I have finished test cases 1.1 to 4.6.
+The repository can be downloaded and run on a local server for testing.
+Below are descriptions of two added test cases.

 ## Test case 5.1, Show time zone dropdown
 Normal navigation to page, page is shown.